First Europeans in New Zealand: Explorers, Tasman, Cook, Sealers

 Sealers in New Zealand

 Seals and sea lions were hunted another for their meat, oil and fur.
 Leather is sometimes made from seals.
-Commercial sealers traditionally drove the seals to a designated area and killed them with blow to soft parts for their skulls.
+Commercial sealers traditionally drove the seals to a designated area and killed them with blow to soft parts of their skulls.
 Sealing — the hunting of seals — was widely practiced in the Pacific Ocean in the 19th century.

 By that time Sealing was established around the coast of Australia and sealers travelled all around the Pacific.
 Fur seal skins were sold on the London market but more importantly was a tradeable commodity in China.
 When China had a monopoly on the international tea trade, sea skins were traded for tea.
 The Chinese found little of value in the normal trade goods offered by European traders.
 They demanded payment in gold.
 Seal skins were a good alternative.
 [Source: New Zealand History 1800 -1900, A blog to assist the students in Level 3 NCEA History at Wellington High School, February 28, 2008 ]